hashbangcode/drupal-batch-api-talk/src/slides.md

 - So far, we have looked at pre-configured batch runs.
 - A better approach is to use the `finished` property of the batch `$context` array.
-- If we set this value to >= 1 then the batch process is considered finished.
+- If we set this value to >= 1 then the batch process callback is considered finished.

 ```php
 if (done) {